DON'T DO ORDINARY.

 Institute leadership continues to communicate important information for cadets, their families, faculty & staff, and the Âé¶¹´«Ã½Èë¿Úcommunity at large:

 • Get to know VMI: Admissions Open Houses are the best way for high school juniors and seniors to see and experience first-hand what it's like being a cadet at the Institute.
 This 2-day program is designed to be informational for both students and their parent(s)/guardian(s).
-Learn more and secure a spot today for the two remaining fall opportunities: , and .
+Learn more and secure a spot today for the remaining fall opportunity: .

 ⓘ Âé¶¹´«Ã½Èë¿ÚCommunity: To receive important information concerning emergencies, weather, traffic, and parking, text the word "Keydet" to 772-95.